Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

-The task was performed 100 rounds, in each of which a different category was designated as the testing class untrained for the listener agent.
-Fig. 3c shows the results.
-The listener agent performed quite well in most of the testing classes, which validates emerging symbols' effectiveness for knowledge transfer.
-Interestingly, the performance of this ``learning-by-communication'' game across different categories is significantly correlated with that of the symbolic inferring experiment mentioned above (Fig. 3d).
-These results suggest that even two symbol sets emerged in separate agents share a common structure of compositional semantics, which enables SEA-net-based system to acquire new knowledge without learning.
+The task was performed for 100 rounds.
+In each round, a different category was designated as the untrained testing class for the listener agent.
+As shown in Fig. 3c, the listener agent performed quite well in most testing classes, validating the effectiveness of the emerged symbols in knowledge transfer.
+Interestingly, the performance of this “learning-by-communication” game across categories was significantly correlated with that of the symbolic inferring experiment (Fig. 3d).
+These results imply that when two symbol sets emerge in distinct agents, they exhibit a shared structure of compositional semantics, enabling the SEA-net-based system to gain new knowledge without the need for explicit learning.

 \textbf{Emerged symbols in SEA-net resemble the semantic structure of natural language}